Is there a link between cancer and hair dyes ? How worried should you be?

 “Indirubin

-If you want to conduct your own safety assessment research which you can then discuss with your doctor, key words include : toxicity indigofera tinctoria cancer / leukaemia, and : toxicity lawsonia inermis cancer / leukaemia.
+If you want to conduct your own safety assessment via independent research which you can then discuss with your doctor, we suggest key words for your research should include : toxicity indigofera tinctoria cancer / leukaemia, and : toxicity lawsonia inermis cancer / leukaemia.

 Conflicting Theories on The Use of Anti Oxidants for Cancer Patients Undergoing Chemotherapy